dmotte/desktainer/example-extended/README.md

 - installed **Shell In A Box**
   - configured it in *supervisor* as a service
   - running on **port 4200**
-- created a custom user named `debian` and made some customizations to it
+- already created a custom user named `debian` and made some customizations to it

 See the `docker-build/Dockerfile` file for further details.